 Undergraduate Student Interns

-Applications are available November 20, 2019, for undergraduate students to apply for different internship opportunities with CCSJ, which include Student Service Coordinators, Student Publicity Assistants and Student Administrative Assistants.
+Rising sophomores, juniors and seniors are encouraged to apply for different internship opportunities with CCSJ, which include Student Service Coordinators, Student Publicity Assistants and Student Administrative Assistants.
 For more details about each position, please read the qualifications and job descriptions page (please note that these positions can change for the 2020-2021 academic school year).
 To apply for an internship, please review the application process and requirements or come to one of the information sessions before completing the application.

 Apply to be a Student Intern